 Yet with a curling iron, you apply tension to hair and start from the root.
 Another way they differ is whether to apply conditioner or not.
 With a curling iron, less is better.
 In other words, sparingly apply a small amount of conditioner, or else you’ll end up with limp curls or hair that can’t hold a curl.

 Curling wands vs. curling irons, which is better?
 Depends on the desired curl pattern.
 French hair stylist, Francois Marcel was credited with creating flat curls, called, finger waves or “ Marcel waves,” in 1872.
 Later in America, the hairstyle actually inspired the “Flapper girl” bob look of the 1920s.

 Curling wands are used to create loose curly styles, with lots of volume.
-Strange enough Hollywood loves a good curling wand.
+Strangely enough, Hollywood loves a good curling wand.
 There are now established names for curling wand styles, you can get beach waves, old Hollywood waves, loose and free-flowing waves or waves just on the ends or really unstructured tousled waves.

 Curling irons make straight hair appear curly.
 They’re for women who prefer smaller, bouncy waves.
-Today, they’re used to style fine or coarse hair, and also braids and wigs.
-On a low heat setting, curling irons make defined curls in both human hair and synthetic wigs.
+Today, they’re used to style fine or coarse hair, as well as braids and wigs.
+On a low heat setting, curling irons make defined curls in both human hair and on synthetic wigs.